 Besides depending on these best practices, your success with poaching employees will depend on how you differentiate your company from the one you’re hiring from.
 Here are some guidelines for approaching employees from different types of companies:

 If you want to try and poach from a successful company or competitor, look to how your company is different in order to get the interest of tech talent.
 You may not have the same market share as the company you’re trying to poach from, but this doesn’t matter as long as you speak to the interests of the employees you are trying to hire.

-Employees who work for successful companies often dream of the day they can apply what they’ve learned at companies that are still building their reputation.
-When talking with employees from successful companies, tell them about what your job offers them in terms of ownership, creative freedom, corporate ethics, company culture and other key differentiators.
+Employees who work for successful companies often dream of the day they can apply what they’ve learned at companies that are still building their reputations.
+When talking with employees from successful companies, tell them about what your job offers them in terms of ownership, creative freedom, corporate ethics, company culture, and other key differentiators.

 Poaching Employees from a Startup